 IÉSEG organizes the 2021 edition of its Intercultural Engagement Week

-In order to build on and further enhance IÉSEG’s current actions promoting intercultural learning, working, teaching and research, the School will be holding the annual edition of its Intercultural Engagement Week from March 15 to 18 in an online format.
+In order to build on and further enhance IÉSEG’s current actions promoting intercultural learning, working, teaching and research, the School held the annual edition of its Intercultural Engagement Week from March 15 to 18 in an online format.

-ICIE (IÉSEG Center of Excellence for Intercultural Engagement), along with different centers, services and departments within the School, will coordinate this week.
-Around 10 events specifically designed for different members of the IÉSEG community (students, parents, corporate partners, staff, etc.) will take place.
-These online events will be linked to teaching and learning, research, corporate engagement, and student engagement, as they pertain to the subject of diversity and inclusion and the personal challenges of living and working in a globalized world.
+ICIE (IÉSEG Center of Excellence for Intercultural Engagement), along with different centers, services and departments within the School, coordinated this week.
+Around 10 events specifically designed for different members of the IÉSEG community (students, parents, corporate partners, staff, etc.) took place.
+These online events were linked to teaching and learning, research, corporate engagement, and student engagement, as they pertained to the subject of diversity and inclusion and the personal challenges of living and working in a globalized world.

 In line with the School’s vision to become a “unique international hub empowering changemakers for a better society” the Intercultural Engagement week is part of the School’s mission to develop cultural intelligence as a defining element of all students and staff.

-Please find a selection of the events that will take place during the week:
+Please find a selection of the events that took place during the week:

 - Pedagogical Conference focusing on “developing learning experiences that include everyone on a journey of transformative growth”, led by Bastian Küntzel, University of Wroclaw, lecturer, facilitator and coach.
-The conference will be followed in the afternoon by a series of workshops on enhancing teaching and learning in diverse environments.
+The conference was followed in the afternoon by a series of workshops on enhancing teaching and learning in diverse environments.